Ladywell

-Ladywell is a locale in Lewisham in South East London, England, and a ward in the London Borough of Lewisham between Brockley, Crofton Park and Lewisham proper.
+Ladywell is an area in Lewisham in South East London, England, and a ward in the London Borough of Lewisham between Brockley, Crofton Park and Lewisham proper.
 It has ample green space including Ladywell Fields and Hilly Fields which borders Brockley.
 Ladywell Village, the main shopping area along Ladywell Road, was given a facelift in 2013 with £800,000 of Transport for London funding.
 The pavements were widened, short stay bays created to help local businesses and shoppers, and trees were added.
 Ladywell Village has a range of retail outlets including a number of cafes, a patisserie and a delicatessen.

 History

 The name Ladywell was in use by the 15th century, and maps dating to this period show the site of the original Lady well, in front of the area later to be occupied by the Freemason's Arms and now marked by a plaque.